We1337-alpha/The-Ultimate-Hacker-Roadmap/Clueless/Memory Speeds.md

 - **DDR5:** Typically ranges from 4800 MHz and higher.

 **Note:** Memory speeds can also be affected by other factors, such as memory latency and the number of memory channels supported by your system.

-**Would you like to know more about specific memory types or how to improve memory performance?**